HomeCase studies › Leadership & Team

 The real case: a Lima group with 90% turnover converted to 10% in 90 days

-Diego F. Parra applied the full protocol: a 90-day sales map by time slot, a signed preference record for each of the 12 servers, and an equity score made visible in the break room.
-Within 90 days, only one person had left — due to relocation, not voluntary resignation.
-Average check climbed from $28 to $31, a 10.7% increase directly attributable to a team that stopped being resentful and started selling again.
-The Masterestaurant equity score calculates, shift by shift, how many Friday nights, Saturday peaks, and Sunday lunches each server has received relative to the team average.
-The operating rule is that the gap between the server with the most cumulative premium shifts and the one with the fewest cannot exceed 2 shifts in any rolling 4-week window.
-The math is simple — the power lies in making it visible: when the score is posted on paper in the back office or in the team's WhatsApp group, perceived favoritism disappears because the numbers speak.
+Diego F. Parra applied the full protocol: a 90-day sales map by time slot, a signed preference record for every server, an equity score pinned up in the break room.
+Ninety days in, only one person had left, and that was for relocation, not resignation.
+Average check climbed from $28 to $31 — a 10.7% jump — because the team stopped feeling resentful and started selling again.
+The score tallies, shift by shift, how many Friday nights, Saturday peaks, and Sunday lunches each server pulled against the team average, and it forces the gap between the highest and lowest earner of premium shifts to stay under two in any four-week window.
+The math itself is simple; what changes morale is making it public.
+Posted on paper in the back office, or shared in the team's WhatsApp group, perceived favoritism goes quiet because there's no longer an opinion to argue with, only a number.

 How the shift equity index works — and why 87% of complaints disappear when it's made visible?

-In restaurants that deployed the public score, favoritism complaints dropped 87% in the first quarter.
+Restaurants that published the score saw favoritism complaints drop 87% in the first quarter.

-A server who understands that Friday night goes to a colleague because that colleague hasn't had a premium shift in three weeks accepts the assignment without resentment — even if they personally wanted that night.
-The Masterestaurant preference form takes 8 minutes per server and captures three data points: 2 preferred shifts to cover, 1 shift they need to avoid with an operational reason and no judgment, and availability for emergency coverage.
-That signed document transforms the conversation: it is no longer a verbal complaint that gets forgotten, but a written agreement honored 70% of the time with a stated reason for the remaining 30%.
-Diego F. Parra has documented across 60 establishments that this simple act of listening reduces resentment more than any short-term salary increase — because servers don't quit for money first; they quit because they feel invisible.
+A server accepts, without resentment, that Friday goes to a colleague who hasn't had a premium shift in three weeks — even if they wanted that night for themselves.
+Eight minutes per server, three data points: two preferred shifts, one to avoid with a stated reason and no judgment attached, and availability for emergency coverage.
+That's the entire Masterestaurant preference form, and the signed page changes the conversation at the root — it's no longer a verbal complaint forgotten by the next shift meeting, but a written agreement honored seven times out of ten, with a reason given for the rest.
+Across sixty establishments, Diego F. Parra has documented that this small act of listening cuts more resentment than any short-term raise: servers don't quit over money first, they quit because they feel invisible.

 Documented preferences: 8 minutes that outperform any short-term bonus